palewire/first-visual-story/readthedocs/index.rst

     $ npm install leaflet-minimap@3.6.1

 Just as with other libraries, we need to import it into `_scripts/main.js`.
+Make sure you import it above our ``map.js`` code.

 .. code-block:: javascript
     :emphasize-lines: 16